PPWB Strategic Plan

 Goal 1 - Agreed transboundary apportionment of water is achieved.

-- 1-a Environment Canada monitors stream flows and provides quality-controlled data to PPWB.
+- 1-a Environment and Climate Change Canada monitors stream flows and provides quality-controlled data to PPWB.

 - 1-b PPWB calculates apportionable flows and apportionment balances using the agreed methodology.